bbusenius/History-of-Guatemala-2nd-Grade/units/unit7/resources/luis_de_lion.md

 During Guatemala's civil war, the government fought against groups that opposed them, especially communist organizations.
 Luis was a member of the Guatemalan Workers' Party (Partido Guatemalteco del Trabajo or PGT), a communist political party.
 The government considered communists to be enemies of the state and a threat to national security.

 The army and government targeted people they believed were supporting communism or opposing the government.
 This included members of political parties like the PGT, labor union leaders, student activists, and others who criticized the government.
+The government also target people just for being of Mayan descent even if they were not communists.

 On May 15, 1984, Luis was walking on 2nd Avenue in Guatemala City at around 5:00 in the afternoon.
 Soldiers in plain clothes (not wearing uniforms) stopped him and forced him into a car.
 This is called a "forced disappearance," and it happened to many people during the war.